Educational Investigations (9870.1)

 Required IT skills

-Students will need to become familiar with relevant poster production software, such as Microsoft PowerPoint or Publisher.
+Students will need to become familiar with relevant poster production software, such as Microsoft PowerPoint, Publisher or Canva.
 Time will be given to investigate this in tutorials.
 Students will also need to have basic word processing skills for written assignments.